MicrosoftDocs/windows-itpro-docs/windows/whats-new/device-guard-overview.md

 </tr>
 <tr class="odd">
 <td align="left"><p>Secure firmware update process</p></td>
-<td align="left"><p>To verify that the firmware complies with the secure firmware update process, you can validate it against the [System.Fundamentals.Firmware.UEFISecureBoot](http://msdn.microsoft.com/library/windows/hardware/dn932805.aspx#system_fundamentals_firmware_uefisecureboot) Windows Hardware Compatibility Program requirement.</p></td>
+<td align="left"><p>To verify that the firmware complies with the secure firmware update process, you can validate it against the [System.Fundamentals.Firmware.UEFISecureBoot](http://msdn.microsoft.com/library/windows/hardware/dn932805.aspx#system-fundamentals-firmware-uefisecureboot) Windows Hardware Compatibility Program requirement.</p></td>
 </tr>
 </tbody>
 </table>

-## Before using Device Guard in your company
+## <a href="" id="before-you-begin"></a>Before using Device Guard in your company

 Before you can successfully use Device Guard, you must set up your environment and your policies.